hughjonesd/book/signup.md

 </div>
 <!--End mc_embed_signup-->

-Your contact details will
-never be passed on to anyone else, and will only be used for occasional updates.
-You can unsubscribe at any time.
+This aims to be a low-volume, high-quality mailing list.
+Your contact details will never be passed on to anyone else, and you can unsubscribe at any time.